Your Child’s Health and Safety are our Top Priority

-All medical forms are required upon admission into the Enrichment/Daycare Program and yearly thereafter.
-Health records and immunizations records need to be current for enrollment in the School or Daycare program to continue.
+At Friends Together, we pledge to the highest safety and protection for our students and staff.
+All medical forms are required upon admission into our programs, and yearly thereafter.
+Health records and immunizations records are to be current for enrollment.

 Illnesses